VIC.GOV.AU | Policy and Advisory Library

 Accountability

-Victorian government schools are operated and administered by a combination of the Minister for Education, the Secretary of the Department of Education (the department), employees of the department including school principals, and school councils.
+Victorian government schools are operated and administered by the Minister for Education, the Secretary of the Department of Education (the department), employees of the department including school principals, and school councils.

 The Secretary employs the majority of teaching service staff and is responsible for setting department policy that is applied in government schools, including some of the policies that school councils must apply.
 School councils are able to employ certain categories of staff that work in schools, such as maintenance workers.